Here we explain a simple turf toe-taping technique. The aim is to protect the joint at the base of the big toe (MTP joint) from bending upwards.

 How to tape your foot for Turf toe

-The aim of taping for turf toe is to protect the MTP joint by preventing it from being bent upwards.
-This is done by applying support strips of tape underneath the joint.
+The aim of taping for turf toe is to protect the MTP joint by preventing it from bending upwards.
+By applying support strips of tape under the joint, we prevent unwanted movement.